-- Remove their food and shelter.
 Empty the rubbish bin as often as you can.
-Take down the bird feeders.
-And do not leave cat food or dog food outside.
+Take the bird feeders down, and don’t leave cat or dog food outside.
 If there is no food, they have no reason to come.
 The same applies when it comes to their shelter.
-Keep the grass short, don’t pile up plant matter, and periodically move wood piles.
+Keep the grass short, don’t pile up plant matter, and periodically move woodpiles.

-- Improve the structure of your property.
 Your house or your garden shed is a good shelter for rodents, especially in the winter.
-Call a professional to inspect the outer structure of your property, at least once a year.
+Call a professional to inspect the outer structure of your property at least once a year.
 If there are cracks or holes, they should be sealed.

-- Plant natural repellents.
 This should be an addition to your preventative measures.
-There are certain plants that keep mice and other rodents away.
+Certain plants keep mice and other rodents away.
 You can plant mint, pennyroyal, garlic, lavender, wormwood and onion between your flower plants, veggies and fruit shrubs.

 Place plastic mesh tubes around tender seedlings to prevent mice and rats from eating them.